hashicorp/nomad/website/source/docs/concepts/tokens.html.md

 Every token has a lease associated with it.
 These leases behave in much the same way as [leases for secrets](/docs/concepts/lease.html).
 After the lease period is up, the token will no longer function.
-In addition to no longer functioning, Vault will revoke it.
+In addition to no longer functioning, Nomad will revoke it.

 In order to avoid your token being revoked, the `vault token-renew` command should be used to renew the lease on the token periodically.